HellsJanitor/28-Alphas-Later-v2/README.md

 changed the screen effect for envenomed debuff

-lowered loot probabilites for soldiers to drop weapons
+lowered loot probabilities for soldiers to drop weapons

 added antivenom as a rare medical item in loot